dkeso611/gitTutorial/README.md

 to push to github server, type "git push origin master (or branch name)", or "git push -u origin master"

 to fetch and merge from github server, type "git pull origin master"

+to do: find out what git remote -v does